DisanduP/Spark-Particles-Demo/README.md

 - **Follow**: Particles follow behind cursor/finger movement
 - **Boids**: Flocking behavior influenced by cursor/finger position

-#### Mobile Optimization
+#### Device Optimization
-The system automatically detects mobile devices and applies optimized settings:
+The system is optimized for various devices and screen sizes:

-- **Mobile Spawn Rate**: Separate spawn rate setting for mobile devices to ensure smooth performance
-- **Device Detection**: Automatically switches between desktop and mobile spawn rates
 - **Touch Support**: Full multi-touch support with gesture-based interactions
+- **Responsive Design**: Optimized for different screen sizes and device capabilities
-- **Performance**: Optimized particle counts and effects for mobile hardware
+- **Performance**: Adjustable settings to optimize for different hardware capabilities

-You can adjust the mobile spawn rate independently from the desktop spawn rate in the control panel.
-The current device type and active spawn rate are displayed in the Particle Behavior section.
+You can adjust the spawn rate and other settings in the control panel to optimize performance for your specific device.